Isaac-DeFrain/RChainResearch/NamespaceLogicForRhoCalculus.md

     <@F?b>true & ~<@(~F)?b>true
 ```

-which simply says that the process is currently able to take input from a name in the namespace `@F` and is not capable of taking input from any name outside of the namespace.
+which simply says that *the process is currently able to take input from a name in the namespace* `@F` *and is not capable of taking input from any name outside of the namespace*.

 We can also limit a server to serving only names in `@F` throughout the lifetime of its behavior
 ```